Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Introduction

-To address this challenge, we begin by identifying the research gap in existing evaluations that limit our understanding of LVLMs.
-Current work primarily assesses LVLMs on {graph theory problems} or multi-hop reasoning tasks~\cite{wei2024gita,ai-etal-2024-advancement}, which are inherently complex and necessitate a combination of diverse cognitive abilities.
-Thus it remains uncertain whether LVLMs have strong fundamental understanding and reasoning capabilities in processing visual graphs---such as recognizing the basic components of a graph and making basic logical inferences based on graph data---which is crucial for determining whether the limitations of LVLMs originate from a lack of fundamental abilities or other higher-order capabilities.
+To address this challenge, we begin by identifying a research gap in existing evaluations that limit our understanding of LVLMs.
+Current work primarily focuses on graph theory problems or multi-hop reasoning tasks~\cite{wei2024gita,ai-etal-2024-advancement}, which are complex and require a combination of diverse cognitive abilities.
+Thus it remains uncertain whether LVLMs have strong \textbf{fundamental understanding and reasoning capabilities} in processing visual graphs---such as recognizing the basic components of a graph and making basic logical inferences based on graph data---which is crucial for determining whether the limitations stem from a lack of fundamental abilities or other higher-order capabilities.

-To this end, we present the \textbf{V}ision \textbf{G}raph \textbf{C}omprehensive \textbf{U}nderstanding and \textbf{RE}asoning benchmark, \textbf{\textsc{VGCure}}, to thoroughly evaluate the fundamental understanding and reasoning capabilities of LVLMs concerning visual graphs.
-As shown in Figure~\ref{fig:introduction}, \textsc{VGCure} evaluates the fundamental capabilities of LVLMs across a comprehensive set of tasks, including 9 graph understanding tasks and 13 graph reasoning tasks.
-Moreover, \textsc{VGCure} encompasses 10 anonymized graph structures sourced from both synthetic and real-world sources, offering a robust testbed for assessing LVLMs' proficiency in handling diverse graphs.
-We conduct extensive experiments involving 14 representative LVLMs using \textsc{VGCure}.
-Experiments show that 1) LVLMs exhibit subpar performance in most tasks, especially in capturing relational information, indicating their weak fundamental understanding and reasoning skills on visual graphs; 2) LVLMs are frequently confused when confronted with structurally complex visual graphs.
+To this end, we present the \textbf{V}ision \textbf{G}raph \textbf{C}omprehensive \textbf{U}nderstanding and \textbf{RE}asoning benchmark, \textbf{\textsc{VGCure}}, designed to thoroughly evaluate the fundamental understanding and reasoning capabilities of LVLMs on visual graphs.
+As shown in Fig.\ref{fig:introduction}, \textsc{VGCure} evaluates the fundamental capabilities of LVLMs diverse challenges, including 9 graph understanding tasks and 13 graph reasoning tasks.
+Moreover, \textsc{VGCure} features 10 anonymized graph structures from both synthetic and real-world sources, offering a robust testbed for assessing LVLMs' proficiency in handling diverse graphs.
+Experiments on 14 representative LVLMs show that current LVLMs exhibit weak fundamental understanding and reasoning capabilities on visual graphs, especially in capturing relational information and dealing with structurally complex visual graphs.